-Triangular arbitrage captures mispricings among three crypto assets quoted within the same market.
-It’s also known as the triangle method because the three trades form a closed, three-sided loop.
+Triangular arbitrage captures mispricings among three crypto assets quoted within the same market (or across venues, depending on how orders are routed).
+It’s commonly called the triangle method because the three trades form a closed, three-sided loop.

-This approach cycles capital through three related currency pairs and aims to finish the loop with more of the starting currency.
+This approach cycles capital through three related currency pairs and aims to end the loop with more of the starting currency, after accounting for spreads, trading fees, and execution slippage.

 Triangular Arbitrage: What It Means

-The triangular variant is a more advanced arbitrage strategy: you route funds through three cryptocurrencies so relative exchange rates leave you with more of the starting currency when the loop ends.
-In the triangle method, you start with one currency, swap into a second, convert into a third, then convert back into the starting currency to complete the loop.
+Triangular arbitrage is the strategy where you route funds through three assets so that relative exchange rates may allow you to finish with more of your original asset than you started with.
+Conceptually, you begin with one currency, swap into a second, convert into a third, and then swap back into the starting currency to complete the loop.

 How the Strategy Works